SNU-KDDLAB/TUB_DTW/README.md

 The input is a pair of run-length encoded time sequences.
 The function RLEncode generates the run-length encoded sequences for TUB-DTW input.

+# Output
+The output is the TUB-DTW distance between the given time sequences